-Any of the party either Contractor or the Client can initiate.
+Any of the parties either Contractor or the Client can initiate.

 Change Order Negotiations | As a Contractor Point of View

-As a contractor, you can claim the higher cost as was in the initial contract but be reasonable like if you are painting an area at the rate of 5$ per square foot but now during change order, you can claim 8$ instead of 5$.
-The reason is a Change Order is always a small & tricky quantity to handle and hence you need have extra resources in all categories to manage that stuff.
-To get that approval from the client you must calculate all that stuff and present to him.
-Everybody thinks that it should be the same value as per contract but believe me if you give him a proper calculation then you will get approval easily or at least you can negotiate a little higher to the initial value.
+As a contractor, you can claim the higher cost as was in the initial contract but be reasonable as if you are painting an area at the rate of 5$ per square foot, but now, during change order, you can claim 8$ instead of 5$.
+The reason is a Change Order is always a small & tricky quantity to handle, and hence you need to have extra resources in all categories to manage that stuff.
+To get that approval from the Client, you must calculate all that stuff and present it to him.
+Everybody thinks that it should be the same value as per contract, but believe me, if you give him a proper calculation, then you will get approval easily, or at least you can negotiate a little higher to the initial value.

 One more thing very important, mostly contractors only see the price of the change order and get trapped as there should be proper TIME mentioned for a schedule for extension of time otherwise this acceleration (crashing) will eat away all of this amount or else you may be penalized for Liquidated damage if a project is delayed.